Note (updated February 28, 2023): This webpage is no longer current and is for historical purposes only.

 - The goal of the Safe Reopening Compliance Team is voluntary compliance.

 - When a business or entity is identified as possibly operating out of compliance with the COVID-19 legal requirements, it will be subject to enforcement.
 This could be through an operational use prohibited under the health order, or not following their Safe Reopening Plan (SRP).

 - The compliance team utilizes the State and local health orders, as well as the respective industry specific requirements, to evaluate if an operation is in compliance.

-- The business or entity will be notified of how observations indicate they appear to not in compliance with the health order or their SRP.
+- Team members will notify the business or entity of what they saw that appears not in compliance with the health order or their SRP.

-- Compliance field investigations are conducted meet with businesses to explore opportunities to modify operations to comply with the health order, gain additional information regarding the operation, and answer questions about the process.
+- Compliance field investigators will meet with the businesses or entities to explore opportunities to modify operations to comply with the health order, gain additional information regarding the operation, and answer questions about the process.